markotesic/markotesic.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+I am a [Postdoctoral Researcher](http://lcfi.ac.uk/people/marko-tesic/) at [Leverhulme Centre for the Future of Intelligence, University of Cambridge](http://lcfi.ac.uk/projects/kinds-of-intelligence/kinds-intelligence/).
+I currently explore the capabilities of AI systems and how these capabilities translate onto the specific demands in the human workforce.
+This research is carried out in collaboration with the OECD and experts in occupational psychology.

-I am a [Royal Academy of Engineering UK IC](https://www.raeng.org.uk/grants-prizes/grants/support-for-research/ic-postdoctoral/current-and-recent-awards) postdoctoral research fellow at [Birkbeck, University of London](https://www.bbk.ac.uk/departments/psychology).
-I currently explore the effects that explanations of AI predictions can have on our beliefs.
-Previously, I've investigated people's causal and probabilistic reasoning.
-I also have a strong interest in data analysis, causal modeling and Bayesian network analysis.
+Previously, I was a [Royal Academy of Engineering UK IC](https://raeng.org.uk/programmes-and-prizes/programmes/uk-grants-and-prizes/support-for-research/uk-ic-postdoctoral-research-fellowships/awardees) postdoctoral research fellow investigating the impact that explanations of AI predictions have on our beliefs.
+I also investigated people's causal and probabilistic reasoning and have a strong interest in data analysis, causal modeling and Bayesian network analysis.

-I received a Ph.D. in Psychology from [Birkbeck's Psychological Sciences department](https://www.bbk.ac.uk/departments/psychology).
-Before that I received an M.A. in Logic and Philosophy of Science from [the Munich Center for Mathematical Philosophy, LMU](https://www.mcmp.philosophie.uni-muenchen.de/index.html) and a B.A. in Philosophy from [University of Belgrade, Serbia](https://www.f.bg.ac.rs/en2).
+I received a Ph.D. in Psychology from [Birkbeck's Psychological Sciences department](https://www.bbk.ac.uk/departments/psychology), an M.A. in Logic and Philosophy of Science from [the Munich Center for Mathematical Philosophy, LMU](https://www.mcmp.philosophie.uni-muenchen.de/index.html) and a B.A. in Philosophy from [University of Belgrade, Serbia](https://www.f.bg.ac.rs/en2).
 See my [CV](uploads/resume.pdf) for more info on my background, research and work experience.

 I also play the violin in [Paprika: The Balkan and East European band](https://www.paprikamusic.com) and [The Pico Players](https://www.thepicoplayers.org).